Mary E. Mann: Works

 Some of Mann's novels continue to be republished.
 (Note: See, for example WorldCat or the dates on the books found by searching Google Books for works by her.)
-In 2005 Eastern Angles Theatre Company used a collection of her characters and stories to create a new play A Dulditch Angel.
+In 2005, Eastern Angles Theatre Company used a collection of her characters and stories to create a new play A Dulditch Angel.
 It was directed by Orla O'Loughlin and written by Steven Canny.

 Longer Works by Mann

 The following list is based on searches at Jisc Library Hub Discover.
 (Note: The Jisc Library Hub Discover brings together the catalogues of 165 Major UK and Irish libraries.
 Additional libraries are being added all the time, and the catalogue collates national, university, and research libraries.)
 The list is not necessarily exhaustive.
-Note that at the time of posting (12 August 2020) there are only two books by Mann on Project Gutenberg, whereas the British Library has eleven titles available online and the Hathi Trust ten, five of which are in common.
+Note that at the time of posting (12 August 2020), there are only two books by Mann on Project Gutenberg, whereas the British Library has eleven titles available online and the HathiTrust ten, five of which are in common.
 The republication dates given in the notes are from.